3 Conversations To Have Before You Say “I Do”

 By being open and honest, couples getting remarried can thoughtfully work through these issues and make a mutually agreeable plan for the future.
 Doing so could spare the family from years of heartache and court battles if the unthinkable occurs.

-Couples should also be aware that, in Ontario, a previous will is revoked by marriage.
-Even if you already have a will, it will no longer be valid once you are legally married – unless you have made your will in contemplation of marrying the person you have said “I do” to.
+Couples should also be aware that, in Ontario, if you married before January 1, 2022, your previous will was revoked by marriage.
+Even if you already have a will, it was no longer be valid once you legally married – unless you had made your will in contemplation of marrying the person you have said “I do” to.
+After January 1, 2022, a will is no longer revoked by marriage.
+That said, marriage is a significant life change and you should review your existing will with your spouse and your lawyer to minimize legal issues after your death.